colinzhu/vertx-db-task-queue/README.md

   4. delete POISON tasks

 ## Usage
-Enqueue a task
+Enqueue a task - `TaskQueueService.enqueue()`

+NOTE: make sure the DB change of the business logic and the task queue change are in the same transaction, so that if any step fails, both can be rolled back.

+Example:
 ```java
 pool.withTransaction(conn -> insertPayment(conn, p)
     .compose(payment -> taskQueueService.enqueue(conn, "payment.check", "REF_" + payment.getId(), payment)))
 ```
-Create a poller to process tasks from a queue with a task processor
+Create a `TaskPoller` to process tasks from a queue with a task processor

+Example:
 ```java
 // prepare a taskProcessor
 PaymentCheckTaskProcessor taskProcessor = new PaymentCheckTaskProcessor(vertx, pool,  TaskQueueService.taskQueue(vertx));